BlazingTomato/cse15l-lab-reports/index.md

 written_2/travel_guides/berlitz1/HistoryJerusalem.txt
 ```

 As we can see, the sort command works even when we specify a path.
-This can be useful when we simply want to sort a portion of our files without cluttering it with other unnessary files.
+This can be useful when we simply want to sort a portion of our files without cluttering it with other unnecessary files.

-I found this option by using the command man find, which gave a description about the -s command.
+I found this option by using the command 'man find', which gave a description about the -s command.

 <img width="549" alt="image" src="https://user-images.githubusercontent.com/98483167/221757514-e8dab7b8-7fba-4401-b5f5-11a4ed4bfab0.png">